MILITARY AND FAMILY READINESS

 MILITARY AND FAMILY NEWS

 The following is a transcription of an interview with Staff Sgt.
-Anna, 380th Expeditionary Medical Group dental technician, which was recorded Nov.
-23, 2016.
-As the holiday season opens, we are starting a series of Questions and Answers based on how deployed members stay resilient while away from
+Juan, 380th Air Expeditionary Wing chaplain assistant, which was recorded Nov.
+28, 2016.
+This series of Questions and Answers is based on how deployed members stay resilient while away from home during the holidays.